 This page contains information on policies and procedures for Teacher Education students, including forms that will be used throughout the program.
 When using forms, note that fillable PDF forms must be saved to your computer/device and re-opened before they can be filled out and saved with changes.
 If the form is filled out within your internet browser, your entries will not be saved.

 A major source of information about program requirements is the Catalog.
 Please reference the Catalog and this website to become acquainted with all the requirements for your degree.

 Below are links to the plans of study (previously called Records of Accomplishment) for teaching majors and minors.
 These documents are a supplement to your Advisement Report in E-Hive and are provided as a tool to help you develop a plan of study.

 The most recent program admission requirements can be found in the Undergraduate Catalog.
 Specific checklists, forms and deadlines are available in the Teacher Education Resource Center in Desire to Learn (Learn@UW-Superior / D2L) under CONTENT>Teacher Education Program Admission Information and Application.
 Students receive access to this course shell in TED 200.
-If you do not have access and believe you should, please contact Dr. Churchill.
+If you do not have access and believe you should, please contact Dr. Mary Churchill.

 - Apply by October 1 to take courses requiring program admission in spring semester.

 - Apply by March 1 to take courses requiring program admission in fall semester.